 Pipeline Safety.
 Our pipeline operations are subject to regulation by the U.S. Department of Transportation ("DOT"), under the PHMSA, pursuant to which the PHMSA has established requirements relating to the design, installation, testing, construction, operation, replacement and management of pipeline facilities.
 In addition, the states in which we conduct operations administer federal pipeline safety standards under the Natural Gas Pipeline Safety Act of 1968, as amended (the "NGPSA"), which requires certain pipelines to comply with safety standards in constructing and operating the pipelines and subjects the pipelines to regular inspections.
 Failure to comply with the safety laws and regulations may result in the imposition of administrative, civil and criminal remedies.
 The "rural gathering exemption" under the NGPSA presently exempts substantial portions of our gathering facilities from jurisdiction under the NGPSA, but does not apply to our intrastate natural gas pipelines.
 The portions of our facilities that are exempt include those portions located outside of cities, towns or any area designated as residential or commercial, such as a subdivision or shopping center.
-Changes to federal pipeline safety laws and regulations are being considered by Congress and the DOT including changes to the "rural gathering exemption," which, may be restricted in the future.
-Other safety regulations may be made more stringent and penalties could be increased.
+Changes to federal pipeline safety laws and regulations may be made more stringent and penalties could be increased.
 Such legislative and regulatory changes could have a material effect on our operations and costs of transportation service.